 Along with computers, desks, chairs, and filming equipment, three Airthings View Plus devices were placed in key positions around the building, such as the playing area, studio, and lobby.
-The combination of multiple data points allows both the user, in this case the Meltwater Champions Chess Tour to gain unparalleled insights into their indoor air quality (IAQ) environment and in doing so to optimize said environment in the future.
-By using the Airthings for Business Dashboard real-time IAQ data is obtained and historical trends for 7 different IAQ including CO2, Humidity, Particulate Matter (PM), and Volatile Organic Compounds (VOC's) factors are visible to the end user.
+The combination of multiple data points allows both the user, in this case the Meltwater Champions Chess Tour, to gain unparalleled insights into their indoor air quality (IAQ) environment and in doing so to optimize said environment in the future.
+By using the Airthings for Business Dashboard real-time IAQ data is obtained and historical trends for 7 different IAQ including CO2, Humidity, Particulate Matter (PM), and Volatile Organic Compounds (VOCs) factors are visible to the end user.
 The air quality data from the Oslo Esports Arena appears below and was streamed live on airthings dedicated chess page.

-the IAQ data and solutions
+Indoor air quality data and solutions

 Carbon Dioxide or CO2 is a greenhouse gas that is natural and harmless in small quantities, but as levels rise it can affect productivity and sleep.

 The Arena was extremely well-ventilated.
-It was clear the ventilation was working well for the number of people in the rooms considering thresholds were never breached during the week long event.
+It was clear the ventilation was working well for the number of people in the rooms considering thresholds were never breached during the week-long event.
 The HVAC performance was excellent for the players who were consistently breathing air with healthy and cognitively supportive oxygen levels.

 Humidity is a measure of the amount of water vapor in the air.
 Relative humidity measures the amount of water in the air in relation to the maximum amount of water vapor (moisture).